 Statistics: Janne Tarpgaard

-Supported by: Danish Arts Council, Bikuben Fonden, Wilhelm Hansen Fonden, Oticon Fonden, Dansk Komponist Forening/KODA, Augustinus Fonden and SNYK
+Supported by: Danish Arts Council, Bikuben Fonden, Wilhelm Hansen Fonden, Oticon Fonden, Dansk Komponist Forening/KODA, Augustinus Fonden, The City of Copenhagen and SNYK